 So, it’s time for your big move and you’re beginning to think about the process and what needs to be done.
-It’s no secret that moving house can be a stressful time and there are many things to do so we’ve written a checklist to help you along your journey.
+It’s no secret that moving house can be a stressful time and there are many things you can do to alleviate potential stress so I’ve written a checklist to help you along your journey.

-When thinking about this question it’s important to gauge how much you need to move and start with writing down furniture items such as sofas, wardrobes, beds, and fridges and work your way down from there.
+When thinking about this question it’s important to gauge how much you need to move and start with writing down furniture items such as sofas, wardrobes, beds etc…and work your way down from there.
 It’s hard to estimate the number of boxes you’ll need but a general rule of thumb is 10-15 medium boxes for each room and maybe up to 20 if you have a large kitchen.
 From there, begin to think about the physical effort involved with lifting your items (especially furniture), negotiating doorframes and loading the van and then repeating the whole process at your new home.
-Don’t forget to think about the stairs!
+Also, don’t forget to think about the stairs!
 If you’re on the first floor or higher and struggle with the shopping then you need to think if you’re physically able to move your belongings.

-It’s a tough job but hiring a professional removal company can remove all of that stress and physical labour.
-Let us do the hard work and see our Bristol House Removals page for more information.
+It’s a tough job but hiring a professional removal company can eliminate all of that stress and physical labour.
+Let us do the hard work for you and please see our House Removals page for more information.

 Begin Packing & Sorting

 If you’re self-packing it can take a very long time to complete, especially if you live in a 2 – 5 bedroom property.
 Give yourself plenty of time to sort through your belongings and use this opportunity to get rid of unwanted items like that old TV in the loft or the broken gardening tools in the shed.
-It’s also an opportunity to raise money for the move and you should post for sale items on Bristol social media groups, eBay, Gumtree and even ask the neighbours.
-If you’re planning to tip some stuff, call the local recycling center in advance and ask what they take and opening times.
+If you have anything of value that you don’t need, sell these items to raise money for the move and you can post on social media groups, eBay, Gumtree and even ask the neighbours.
+If you’re planning to tip some stuff, call the local recycling centre in advance and ask what they take and opening times.
 Some recycling centres in Bristol require a pass for entry and you may have to apply to the local council.

 Once you’ve sorted through everything you want to keep and get rid of, it’s now time to buy packing materials.
 It’s important to remember the old saying of ‘Buy Cheap, By Twice’ and this definitely applies to packing materials.
-You should only buy double-walled or higher boxes, thick bubble wrap and tape with strong adhesive.
-The last thing you want is to arrive at your new home with broken items and this can easily be avoided.
-In fact, we’ve written a blog about packing materials
+You should only buy double-walled or higher boxes, thick bubble wrap and tape with strong adhesive and if you’re unsure about what you need, I’ve written a blog on this topic.

-If self-packing isn’t an option for you due to a busy schedule, we offer a packing service that includes the materials and we find it a very popular option for our clients.
+If self-packing isn’t an option for you due to a busy schedule, we offer a packing service that includes all materials and we find this option very popular for our clients.